+The Montessori approach offers a broad vision of education as an aid to life.
+It is designed to help children with the task of their inner construction as they grow from childhood to maturity. it succeeds because it draws its principles from the natural development of the child.
+Its flexibility provides a matrix within which each individual child's inner directives are guided toward wholesome growth.
 The Montessori Classroom provides a prepared environment where children are free to respond to their natural tendency to work.
 The children's innate love of learning is encouraged by giving them opportunities to engage in spontaneous, meaningful activities under the guidance of a trained adult.
 Through their work, the children develop concentration and joyful self-discipline.
 Within a framework of order, the children progress at their own pace and rhythm, according to their individual capabilities.

 The transformation of children from birth to adulthood occurs through a series of developmental periods.
 The focus of Montessori education changes in scope and manner to meet the child's changing characteristics and interests.